Pix4D/cogito/README.md

 > Unauthenticated requests are associated with the originating IP address, and not the
 > user making requests.

-In case of rate limiting, the error message in the output of the `put` step will mention it.
+GitHub resets the limit once per hour (no sliding window).
+If rate limited, cogito will wait up to 15 minutes for the limit to clear, or fail immediately if it would have to wait more.
+The error message in the output of the `put` step will mention the cause.

 # License